widdix/complete-aws-iam-reference/CONTRIBUTING.md

 * If no resource-level permissions apply, use a `*`-
 * If no service specific conditions apply, use a `-`.

-Don't forget to link to the new service in the root's README.md file.
+Finally, add an entry to `tools/serviceNames.json` to map the service short name (e.g., `ec2`) to the full name (e.g., `Amazon Elastic Compute Cloud`).

 ## Publish to iam.cloudonaut.io

-We will publish your changes to https://iam.cloudonaut.io as soon as possible after merging your PR.
+A pipeline will publish your changes to https://iam.cloudonaut.io within 15 minutes after merging your PR.